Anne Kane UKCP reg, AGIP, MA Tavistock&Portman/UEL

 07904 180785 / 07904 180785

 I am a psychoanalytic psychotherapist.
 I work in private practice, and have experience of working in the NHS.
 I offer open ended as well as short term psychotherapy.
-I work from two locations, in north London and north east London.
-My professional training was with the Association for Group and Individual Psychotherapy and I also studied at the Tavistock and Portman NHS Trust/University of East London.
-I'm registered with UKCP.
+I work from two locations, in north London (N19) and north east London (N16), both with good transport links.
+My professional training was with the Association for Group and Individual Psychotherapy and I have an MA from the Tavistock and Portman NHS Trust/University of East London.
+I'm registered with the UK Council for Psychotherapy.

 People come to psychotherapy for many reasons.
 For all of us there are times when life becomes too difficult to bear alone.
 You may have experienced a particular crisis that has left you struggling with powerful or disturbing feelings.
-Or you may have come aware of damaging or upsetting patterns of thought or behaviour.
-High levels of anxiety or self-doubt are other reasons people seek psychotherapy.
-Lack of self-worth, depression, anger, bereavement, problems in relationships at work or personally are all common reasons.
+Or you may have become aware of damaging or upsetting patterns of thought or behaviour.
+High levels of anxiety, lack of self-worth, depression, anger, bereavement, problems in relationships at work or personally are all common reasons.
 However, there are many others.

 How I work